Is there a cash discount on other medical services?

 Can I use my HSA to pay monthly DPC fees?

-Apart from the monthly fee, however, any test or treatment that we order for you, such as labs, radiology, and medications, can be applied to an HSA, HRA, or FSA, or, if it is reimbursed via your health insurance, your deductible.
+Apart from the monthly fee, however, any test or treatment that we order for you, such as labs, radiology, and medications, can be applied to an HSA, HRA, or FSA, at this time.

 Can I deduct my fees from State and/or federal taxes?